symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

 Load create.js JavaScript and CSS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This bundle provides templates that load the required Javascript and CSS files
+This bundle provides a template that loads the required CSS files, as well as
+a controller action that loads the necessary JavaScript *if* the current user
+is allowed to edit according to
+:ref:`the security configuration <bundle_create_introduction_access_control>`.
-based on Assetic.
-The Javascript loader also parametrizes the configuration
-for create.js and the chosen editor.
+The JavaScript loader also parametrizes the configuration for create.js and
+WYSIWYG editor.

 Alternatively, you can of course use your own templates to include the assets
 needed by create.js.